 People have been pestering Instagram for an official “regram” feature since before it sold out to Facebook.
 While the company offers sharing of posts through private messages, it doesn’t allow users to share posts to their feeds.

-Today, the firm relented somewhat and offered the sharing of existing posts to Instagram Stories, the site’s Snapchat-like ephemeral photos and videos tool.
+Last month the firm relented somewhat and offered the sharing of existing posts from other users to Instagram Stories, the site’s Snapchat-like ephemeral photos and videos tool.

 Related: Best iPhone X deals

 The option to “Create a story with this post” will appear within the Share menu above your favourite contacts.
 Of course, only posts from public accounts can be shared via the Stories.

 The firm, which began testing the new feature around three months ago, is launching it on Android phones today.
 The iOS launch is scheduled for the next week or so.

 Of course, if you really want to repost articles to your feed, there are plenty of third-party solutions that allow you to do so.
 Some users have taken to screen-shotting post and then reediting within the app.

 Whether Instagram will render that redundant by launching a regram feature eventually remains to be seen.